 Cryogenic Treatment of Tubes: An Engineer’s Perspective

-I’m not a metallurgist nor a physicist but as an audio electronics engineer I’ve a vested interest in anything that might help improve the sound quality and reliability of vacuum tubes.
-There is varability in microphony or electrical noise in batches of tubes and I’ve often wondered if there might be some kind of a fix for this as it seems a shame to reject a tube – which is an expensive component and completely functional – just because it’s subjectively slightly noisier or a little more microphonic than another.
-It briefly crossed my mind that cryogenic treatment (cryo-treatment) might perhaps reduce the inherent white and fluctuation noise that tubes generate.
-After all, there are many tube vendors that offer this service with claims that it “causes metallurgical molecular changes in the metals within the tube which enhance tone and increase overall life”.
+As an electronics engineer and someone who’s in the business of designing tube audio equipment (effects pedals) I’ve a burning interest in anything that might help improve the sound quality and reliability of vacuum tubes.
+Over the many years I’ve worked with these glowing glass devices I’ve been aware that there can be variability in microphony and electrical noise between tubes, even tubes from the same factory batch, and have often wondered if there might be some kind of a fix for this as, to me at least, it always seemed a shame to bin a completely functional vintage tube just because it was subjectively slightly noisier or a little more microphonic than another.
+It crossed my mind that cryogenic treatment (cryo-treatment) might perhaps reduce the inherent white and fluctuation noise that tubes generate.
+After all, there are several tube vendors that offer this service with claims that it “causes metallurgical molecular changes in the metals within the tube which enhance tone and increase overall life”.
 Does enhancing tone mean lowering noise and microphony?
-And can simply cooling a tube down low temperature improve its characteristics?
-Here are a few thoughts on the matter.
+And can cryo-treatment really improve a tube’s reliability?
+Here’s my nickel’s worth on the matter.

 What is Cryogenic Treatment?

 Cryogenic treatment is a process of cooling steel alloy down to low very temperatures (−190 °C) to increase its surface hardness to improve its resistance to wear, the practical application being to extend the life of cutting tools, gear teeth, moving engine parts, that kind of thing.
 Cryogenic treatment alters the crystal structure of steel by completing the conversion of austenite to martensite making it harder.
-Now, I recall making a screwdriver at school in my early teens.
+Now, I recall making a screwdriver in metalwork class at secondary school many years ago.
 The tip of the screwdriver was hardened by heating it up with a blowtorch and then cooling it rapidly (‘quenching’) by plunging it into a bucket of water.
 It’s my understanding that quenching the steel in this way and not allowing it to cool down slowly prevents austenite from forming and makes the steel much harder and more brittle.
 The process isn’t 100% perfect though as steel still contains some austenite crystals.
 Apparently cryogenic treatment completes the conversion to further harden it.

 Effect on Vacuum Tubes?